-Watch the video below for a full explanation and demonstration of the drill, or scroll down to read the transcript.
+Watch the video below for a full explanation and demonstration of the drill, or scroll down to read more!

 What we’re working here is multiple target transitions, reload under pressure, and also fast acquisition of the sights on an unknown target.
 Even though you know where it is, you still have to turn and orient to it.

 Ever since El Presidente was first developed in the 1970s, the gold standard par time has been 10 seconds clean — that’s all 12 shots inside the 8-inch circle from concealment with everyday carry gear.
 Today, there are plenty of high-level shooters who can clean it from concealment in about 7 seconds.
 That said, 10 is still a very solid time.

 Scoring El Presidente

 Beyond shooting it clean, there have been several different methods for scoring El Pres and the speed at which you attempt to shoot the drill will probably change depending on what you decide the penalty is going to be for any misses.

 Sometimes it is scored so that only clean runs count and any misses are an automatic failure.

 For our demo runs today, we’re not going to be quite that strict.
 We’re going to use the old IDPA scoring system and add a half second to our time for every point down on the target.

 We should also mention that we’re not using El Presidente as a tactical scenario.
 It’s not designed to teach a specific response to a violent encounter.
 This is technical drill to evaluate and work on specific marksmanship and gun handling skills.
 It’s really important to understand the difference between those two things.

 So, we shot the El Pres today and, uhhh… yeah.
 It did not go well.
 We thought it might be a teachable moment, it’s also an opportunity for us to reiterate our policy here – that we don’t do any re-shoots on these.
 Whatever we do on our first run is what you see in the video above.
 As you can imagine — we don’t think it was our best.